Best EMR For Pain Management

 Have you often heard that EHR Software implementation causes more headaches than it solves?
 It doesn’t have to be that way.

-1. Will you get a customizable EHR that puts you in control?
+1. Customizable EHR that puts you in control

-When you have an EHR that can be easily modified to address these differences, you can enjoy the flexibility of these essential features:
+When you have an EHR that can be easily customized to address your specific style and requirements, you can enjoy the flexibility of these essential features:

-2. Will you receive appropriate and high quality training that eases the strain of adopting new technology?
+2. High quality training to ease the strain of adopting new technology

 The many benefits of appropriately training the users of the system includes, among others: